E-Max Veneers in Thailand Your guide to cost, top dentists & hospitals

 What Affects the Price?

 Fabrication method matters most.
 A monolithic stained-and-glazed E-Max veneer costs less than a cut-back layered one because the lab time is shorter.
-The number of units affects per-tooth pricing — larger cases usually come in lower per unit.
+The number of units affects per-tooth pricing, and larger cases usually come in lower per unit.
 Clinics in central Bangkok may charge more than those outside the city, reflecting rent and staffing costs.

 Cost by E-Max Veneer Type